YanikKumar93/IP-Project-/Source_Code .md

 print("Welcome to The Survey analysis of the topic"
       "Job placement in various colleges around the world ") print ("The given report consists of the following dataset:"
        "1.
 Aound 200 Universties"
        "2.
 UG and PG placement of all the Universities" "3.
 Placement percentage of each unversity"
        "4.
 Number of males and females placed per college " "5.
 Highest package obtained by a student of a particular university(in LPA) " "6.
 Average package received per university (in LPA) " "7.
 Count of the international and Domestic packages received by the college " "8.
 Number of domains offered by a particular college " "9.
 Location of the college"
        "10.
 Top companies that visited the college for recruitment ") while True:
     print("How do you want to see your report :") print("1.
 Tabular format")
     print("2.
 Visual Representation")
+    print("3.
+Mathematical calculations ")
-    print("****** Please enter the number of the choice of your wish ******") command_1 = int(input("Please enter your choice : ")) print()
+    print("****** Please enter the number of the choice of your wish ******") command_1 = int(input("Please enter your choice : ")) if command_1==1:
-    if command_1==1:
+        print("What do you want to see from the table :"
+              "1.
+Details of a particular college"
+              "2.
+Details of a Group of columns") print("****** Please enter the number of the choice of your wish ******") command_2 = int(input("Please enter your choice ")) if command_2 == 1 :
+            Name_of_college = input("Please enter the name of the college : ")
+            Location = input("Please enter the location of the college : ")
+        elif command_2 == 2:
+            Number_of_columns = int(input("Please enter the number of columns you want to see : "))
+    elif command_1 == 2:
         print()
-    elif command_1 == 2:
+    elif command_1 == 3:
         print()
     else:
         print("Sorry, But we cannot perform the entered task ")